Japan – Wildlife Conservation and Cultural Immersion

 What’s Included

-Accommodations Accommodations: Dorm room in Tokyo.
-Shared rooms in the temple guesthouse or large furnished tents on Sado Island.
-Option for private room available.
+Accommodations Accommodations: Dorm room in Tokyo in a shared house.
+Shared furnished tents in the temple grounds.
+Option for private tents are available.

 Food Food: 3 catered meals included while on Sado Island.

-Airport Transfers Airport Transfers: Airport pickup and transfer via public transportation to the volunteer hostel in Tokyo.
+Airport Transfers Airport Transfers: Airport pickup and transfer via public transportation to the volunteer shared house in Tokyo.
 After receiving explicit instructions, you will travel independently from Tokyo to Sado Island on Monday.

 Orientation Orientation: Welcome orientation to Sado Island and volunteer program on Tuesday morning.